rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W2.md

 ### How do we choose T?

-There are several different ways to choose `T`:
+There are several ways to choose `T`:

 - Trial and error
 - Compare results with ground truth